krishna570/30-Days-DSA-Python/README.md

 Welcome to my **30 Days DSA & Python Challenge!** 🎯

-This repository documents my daily journey of solving **HackerRank Python** and **Data Structures & Algorithms (DSA)** problems.
+This repository showcases my journey of solving **Python** and **Data Structures & Algorithms (DSA)** challenges on **HackerRank**.
+My mission is to improve my programming skills, strengthen my problem-solving ability, and stay consistent by solving coding problems every day.

-My goal is simple:
-- 📚 Learn something new every day
-- 🧠 Improve problem-solving skills
-- 🐍 Strengthen Python fundamentals
-- 💻 Build strong coding habits
-- 🚀 Prepare for Software Engineering & Data Science roles

-> **"Consistency beats intensity."** One problem at a time. 💪
+> 💡 **"Success is built one problem at a time.
+Stay consistent, stay curious, and keep coding."**

 ---